Pharmacology & Experimental Therapeutics

 Presentation of Research Findings

-Trainees also participate in the interdisciplinary forums at the Medical School for presentation and discussion of research, including the monthly Graduate Student Forum.
-Students are also expected to participate in the Henry I. Russek Student Achievement Day and Awards Program, organized by Shelley Russek, PhD, Professor of Pharmacology.
+Trainees also participate in a variety of other interdisciplinary forums at Boston University for presentation and discussion of research.
+Students are expected to participate in the Henry I. Russek Student Achievement Day and Awards Program, organized by Shelley Russek, PhD, Professor of Pharmacology and Biology.
 Each year since 1995, about 100 PhD and MD/PhD students participate by presenting posters and supporting their fellow students.
-One student from each basic science department and degree-granting program is selected to receive a $2,000 award that acknowledges their dedication and research accomplishments.
-Prior to the awards ceremony, each award winner presents their results in a slide format.
+Students from each basic science department and degree-granting program are selected to receive a monetary award that acknowledges their dedication and research accomplishments.
+Prior to the awards ceremony, first-place awardees present their results in a slide format.
 All students in the training program participate in this event.

-Students also are encouraged to participate in the Boston University Scholars Day, a University-wide graduate student research symposium.
-Awards are presented to students, based on their abstracts and poster presentations, and students from the Biomolecular Pharmacology Program have an outstanding record of achievement at this meeting.
+Students also are encouraged to participate in the Boston University Graduate Research Symposium.
+Awards are presented to students based on their abstracts and poster presentations.
+Students from the Biomolecular Pharmacology Program have an outstanding record of achievement at this meeting.

 Selection of Students for Training Grant Support

 Individuals with baccalaureate degrees who meet the requirements of the participating departments are considered for acceptance into the pre-doctoral program.
 Training grant support is only awarded to PhD candidates who are US citizens or permanent residents.
 Candidates include PhD students enrolled through the Pharmacology and Biomedical Engineering Departments and the Graduate Program in Neuroscience, and MD/PhD students enrolled at Boston University.
 The latter are eligible to receive a stipend only during their PhD training period, which is normally between the second and third years of medical training.
-Students who enter the Program through the Department of Pharmacology or other departments of the Division of Medical Sciences are supported by funds from the Division of Medical Sciences in their first year of training, and are eligible for Training Grant support in the second and third years of their PhD training.
+Students who enter the Program through the Department of Pharmacology or other departments of the Division of Medical Sciences are supported by funds from the Division of Medical Sciences in their first year of training, and are eligible for Training Grant support in their second or third year.
 Students who enter through departments on the Charles River campus are considered for Training Grant support after the first year of PhD training.

 Students are nominated by participating faculty and departmental admissions committees.
 The following criteria are used to prioritize nominees and select students for training grant support:

 - Highest priority is assigned to students who have identified pharmacology as their major field of interest by having enrolled in graduate training through the Biomolecular Pharmacology Program.
-Students who enter through Biomedical Engineering and who exhibit a strong interest in pharmacology are eligible.
+Students who enter through the Graduate Program for Neuroscience or Biomedical Engineering and who exhibit a strong interest in pharmacology are eligible.
 Minority applicants are identified and given careful consideration.

 Special attention is devoted to equitable distribution of students supported by the training grant among the eligible participating faculty.